What is Fibromyalgia?

 Ketamine and Fibromyalgia

-In cases where conventional treatments fail, ketamine infusion therapy has been explored as an option.
+In cases where conventional treatments have failed, ketamine infusion therapy is a viable option.
 Ketamine acts as an NMDA receptor antagonist, disrupting the pathways involved in central sensitization and potentially reducing chronic pain symptoms.
 Clinical studies indicate ketamine infusions may provide short-term relief of fibromyalgia pain.
-Due to potential side effects, ketamine administration is done in controlled medical settings.